cloudflare/cloudflare-docs/content/workers/tutorials/send-emails-with-resend/index.md

 If you don’t already have a Resend account, you can sign up for a [free account here](https://resend.com/signup).
 After signing up, go to `Domains` using the side menu, and click the button to add a new domain.
 On the modal, enter the domain you want to add and then select a region.

 Next, you’re presented with a list of DNS records to add to your Cloudflare domain.
 On your Cloudflare dashboard, select the domain you entered earlier and navigate to `DNS` > `Records`.
-Copy/paste the DNS records ( i.e DKIM, SPF, and DMARC records) from Resend to your Cloudflare domain.
+Copy/paste the DNS records (DKIM, SPF, and DMARC records) from Resend to your Cloudflare domain.

 ![Image of adding DNS records to a Cloudflare domain](/images/workers/tutorials/resend/add_dns_records.png)